Savate: Cultural references

-In early Alone in the Dark series of survival horror games the main protagonist Edward Carnby was using Savate as unarmed combat method.
+In early Alone in the Dark series of survival horror games, the main protagonist Edward Carnby used savate as an unarmed combat method.

-In the 1984 film Karate Kid, Daniel LaRusso is taken down in the final competition by an opponent who knows savat; even though he had been warned, this happened because the kick came from an unexpected direction, not being a normal karate move.
+In the 1984 film Karate Kid, Daniel LaRusso is taken down in the final competition by an opponent who knows savate; even though he had been warned, this happened because the kick came from an unexpected direction, not being a normal karate move.

 Influence on other martial arts

-Bruce Lee also studied Savate and included many techniques to his own Jeet Kune Do style.
-Mixed martial arts also had influence in a similar matter, in UFC 1 world-champion savateur Gerard Gordeau participated, reaching the finals where he lost to Royce Gracie, and he went to corner and train many future Dutch MMA fighters.
+Bruce Lee studied savate and included many techniques to his own Jeet Kune Do style.
+Mixed martial arts also had influence in a similar matter, in UFC 1 world-champion savateur Gerard Gordeau participated, reaching the finals where he lost to Royce Gracie.
+He supported and trained many future Dutch MMA fighters.
 Other savateurs have competed in MMA, such as Bellator Light Heavyweight Champion Christian M'Pumbu, Karl Amoussou and Cheick Kongo.